apstevens/finalbell-api/scripts/README.md

 ## CSV Sync to Frontend

-Automates the complete pipeline for syncing product data from Playwell FTP to the frontend marketing site.
+Automates the complete pipeline for syncing product data from muaythai-boxing.com FTP to the frontend marketing site.

 ### Linux/Mac (Bash)